 The data used for this variant of marketing intelligence revolves around examining the marketplaces populated by customers or prospects.
 Are there magazines, books or industry journals the marketplace reads?
 Or perhaps organizations they are a part of?
 Understanding the areas where your target audiences are most active can help you identify the right media mix, touchpoints and media channels to use and where your products can fit into those elements.

 4. Consumer Understanding

-Although the focus for most companies is on new sales, customer retention is just as important.
-In fact, on average, it costs brands five times more to acquire a new customer than to retain an existing one.
+Although the focus for most companies is on new sales, customer loyalty and retention is just as important.
+In fact, depending on the industry it costs brands an average of five times more to acquire a new customer than to retain an existing one.
 With this in mind, understanding your customers can help effectively target new customers for less marketing spend, while helping boost retention rates.
 Consider the following questions:

 - Who are your buyers?

 - Why are they buying from you?

 - Are they satisfied with the level of service?

 - Are there things that can be improved?